 3.5 Payment of the Mismatch Schedule Processing Fee.
 If ERCOT provides notice to the Parties of a scheduling mismatch, the Parties shall work together to determine the cause of such mismatch.
 Once the cause is determined, if the mismatch is not corrected prior to the implementation of fines by ERCOT, then the Party at fault for the mismatch shall bear the entire cost of the fines to both Parties.
 If both Parties are at fault, then each is responsible for its own fee.

 3.6 Forced Outages.
-If all of the Assigned Units for a particular Entitlement experience a Forced Outage, or if an emergency condition, as determined in the reasonable judgment of Seller or ERCOT to preserve the integrity of, or to prevent or limit any instability on, any generation or transmission facilities, prevents or restricts the ability of Seller to dispatch a particular Entitlement, then the Entitlement may be reduced in proportion to the percentage reduction of all of the Assigned Units for that Entitlement; provided that such reductions in availability of an Entitlement in one month may not exceed 2% of the total monthly electric energy available from that Entitlement.
+If all of the Assigned Units for a particular Entitlement are on Forced Outage simultaneously, or if an emergency condition, as determined in the reasonable judgment of Seller or ERCOT, prevents or restricts the ability of Seller to dispatch a particular Entitlement, then the Entitlement may be reduced in proportion to the percentage reduction of all of the Assigned Units for that Entitlement; provided that such reductions in availability of an Entitlement in one month may not exceed 2% of the total monthly electric energy available from that Entitlement.
 Seller must notify Buyer of any such reductions before the next scheduling period.

 3.7 Limitation on Rights of Buyer.
 Buyer does not, by purchasing an Entitlement, acquire any possessory interest in the Assigned Units for that Entitlement, and the possessory owner of those Assigned Units has no obligation to the Buyer with regard to those Assigned Units.

-E. For the purposes of any sales and purchases of Capacity Auction Products under this Schedule CA, the forms of Letter of Credit, Bond, and Guaranty attached to this Schedule CA as Exhibits CA-L, Exhibit CA-B, and Exhibit CA-G, respectively, are deemed to be the only forms of those forms of Performance Assurance that are reasonably acceptable to Seller under Article Eight of the Master Agreement.
+E. For the purposes of any sales and purchases of Capacity Auction Products under this Schedule CA, the forms of Letter of Credit, Bond, Escrow Agreement, and Guaranty attached to this Schedule CA as Exhibits CA-L, Exhibit CA-B, Exhibit CA-E, and Exhibit CA-G, respectively, are deemed to be forms of those forms of Performance Assurance that are reasonably acceptable to Seller under Article Eight of the Master Agreement.

 F. For the purposes of any sales and purchases of Capacity Auction Products under this Schedule CA, “Article 10.6, Governing Law” of the Master Agreement shall be amended to read as follows.